dshin32/dshin32.github.io/index.md

 - Content Complexity, Similarity, and Consistency in Social Media: A Deep Learning Approach\\
   D. Shin, S. He, G. M. Lee, A. B. Whinston, S. Cetintas, and K. Lee\\
   R&R at *MIS Quarterly*, 2017.
+- Customer Attitude from Social Media, Customer Satisfaction Index, and Firm Value\\
+  S. Chung, D. Shin, A. Animesh, and K. Han\\
+  *Proceedings of the INFORMS Conference on Information Systems and Technology (CIST)*, 2017.
 - Analyzing Content and Customer Engagement in Social Media with Deep Learning [[pdf](https://dshin32.github.io/assets/papers/tumblr_cist2016.pdf)] [[SSRN](https://ssrn.com/abstract=2830377)]\\
   D. Shin, S. He, G. M. Lee, and A. B. Whinston\\
   *Proceedings of the INFORMS Conference on Information Systems and Technology (CIST)*, 2016.